ohathar/Sportarr/README.md

     restart: unless-stopped
 ```

-**Port 1867** - Year the Marquess of Queensberry Rules were published, marking the beginning of modern combat sports!
+**Port 1867** - Year the Marquess of Queensberry Rules were published, a significant milestone in sports history!

 ### Manual Installation